ethers-io/ethers.js/README.md

 Features
 - Keep your private keys in the browser
-- Small (~155kb compressed; hopefully under 100kb soon)
+- Small (~100kb compressed; 290kb uncompressed)
-- MIT licensed (with a few exceptions, which we are migrating off of; see below)
+- MIT licensed (with one exception, which we are migrating off of; see below)

 *NOTE: This is still very beta; please only use it on the testnet for now, or with VERY small amounts of ether on the livenet that you are willing to lose due to bugs.*